IJSComplexMatter/dtmm/doc/datamodel.rst

    >>> np.allclose(thickness, np.ones(shape = (60,)))
    True

-which means that layer thickness is the same as layer pixel size. `material_eps` is an array of shape (60,128,128,3) of dtype "float32" and describes the three eigenvalues of the dielectric tensor of the material.
+which means that layer thickness is the same as layer pixel size - a cubic lattice.
+Note that in general, layer thickness may not be constant and you can set any layer thickness. `material_eps` is an array of shape (60,128,128,3) of dtype "float32" or "float64" and describes the three eigenvalues of the dielectric tensor of the material.
 In our case we have two types of material, a host material (the one surrounding the droplet), and a liquid crystal material.
 We can plot this data:

 .. doctest::